Devilquest/RaidConsumableChecker/README.md

 - Check for Lua errors that might be blocking the click handler

 **Window position resets:**
-- Position is saved per character in `SavedVariables`
+- Position is saved in `SavedVariables`
 - Exit game properly (don't Alt+F4) to ensure settings save
 - `/reload` preserves your saved position